goyek/goyek/README.md

 A task without description is not listed in taskflow's CLI usage.

+### Task command

+Task command is a function which is executed when a task is executed.
+It is not required to to set a command.
+Not having a command is very handy when registering "pipelines".

 ### Task dependencies

 During task registration it is possible to add a dependency to an already registered task.
 When taskflow is processed, it makes sure that the dependency is executed before the current task is run.
 Take note that each task will be executed at most once.

-### Task command

-Task command is a function which is executed when a task is executed.
-It is not required to to set a command.
-Not having a command is very handy when registering "pipelines".

-### Task runner

-You can use [`type Runner`](https://pkg.go.dev/github.com/pellared/taskflow#Runner) to execute a single command.

-It may be handy during development of a new task, when debugging some issue or if you want to have a test suite for reusable commands.
+### Helpers for running programs

+Use [`func Exec(name string, args ...string) func(*TF)`](https://pkg.go.dev/github.com/pellared/taskflow#Exec) to create a task's command which only runs a single program.

+Use [`func (tf *TF) Cmd(name string, args ...string) *exec.Cmd`](https://pkg.go.dev/github.com/pellared/taskflow#TF.Cmd) if within a task's command function when you want to execute more programs or you need more granular control.

 ### Verbose mode

 Enable verbose output using the `-v` CLI flag.
 It works similar to `go test -v`.
 When enabled, the whole output will be streamed.
 If disabled, only logs from failed task are send to the output.

 Use [`func (*TF) Verbose`](https://pkg.go.dev/github.com/pellared/taskflow#TF.Verbose) to check if verbose mode was set within the task's command.

+### Default task

+Default task can be assigned via `DefaultTask` field in [`type Taskflow`](https://pkg.go.dev/github.com/pellared/taskflow#Taskflow).

+When default task is set, then it is run if no task is provied via CLI.

 ### Parameters